meliorence/react-native-snap-carousel/README.md

 This app currently uses **version 1.4.0** of the plugin.
 Be aware that sliders' layouts will break on RTL devices since support was added in version 2.1.0 (see [#38](https://github.com/archriss/react-native-snap-carousel/issues/38)).

 > Please note that **we do not plan on Open-Sourcing the code of our showcase app**.
 Still, we've put together [an example](#example) for you to play with, and you can find some insight about our map implementation [in this comment](https://github.com/archriss/react-native-snap-carousel/issues/11#issuecomment-265147385).

-> [codedaily.io](https://codedaily.io) has put together a great tutorial about implementing a similar feature.
+> The folks at [codedaily.io](https://codedaily.io) have put together a great tutorial about implementing a similar feature.
 [Go check it out!](https://codedaily.io/tutorials/9/Build-a-Map-with-Custom-Animated-Markers-and-Region-Focus-when-Content-is-Scrolled-in-React-Native)

 ### Archriss' "Ville d'Aix-en-Provence" app